When and why vision-language models behave like bags-of-words, and what to do about it?: Negative Mining

-Our analysis of the retrieval objective and datasets leads to a natural solution: generating hard negatives for contrastive learning~\citep{robinson2020contrastive,kalantidis2020hard}.
-We propose a natural extension of CLIP's contrastive objective to alleviate some of the issues discovered in the previous sections.
-To make CLIP sensitive to the word ordering and better at capturing compositions, we introduce strong alternatives:
+Our analysis of the retrieval objective and datasets leads to a natural solution: hard negatives for contrastive learning~\citep{robinson2020contrastive,kalantidis2020hard}.
+We propose a natural extension of CLIP's contrastive objective to alleviate some of the issues discovered in previous sections.
+To make CLIP sensitive to word order and better at capturing compositions, we use strong alternatives:

 \begin{enumerate}[leftmargin=0.5cm, itemsep=0.5ex, topsep=0pt] \item \textbf{Generation of negative captions}: For each image-caption pair, we generate a negative caption by swapping different linguistic elements: \textit{noun phrases, nouns, adjectives, adverbs, verb phrases}.
-For example, the caption ``The man is eating the sandwich and the woman is watching the television'' either becomes ``The woman is eating the sandwich and the man is watching the television'' (noun swapping) or ``The man is watching the sandwich and the woman is eating the television'' (verb phrase swapping).
+For example, the caption ``The horse is eating the grass and the zebra is drinking the water'' either becomes ``The zebra is eating the grass and the horse is drinking the water'' (noun swapping) or ``The horse is drinking the grass and the zebra is eating the water'' (verb phrase swapping).

 \item \textbf{Sampling strong alternative images: } To generate images that are strong alternatives to the images in a batch, we first use CLIP to compute the pairwise similarity between all images in the dataset.
-During training, for each image in the batch we sample one of the $K=3$ nearest neighbors as the strong alternative image.
+During training, for each image in the batch, we sample one of the $K=3$ nearest neighbors as the strong alternative image.
 The sampled alternative images (and the respective captions and negative captions) are added to the batch. \end{enumerate}